kkweon/fplus-tutorial/README.md

     join : ([a], [[a]]) -> [a]
     fwd::join : [a] -> [[a]] -> [a]
-    Inserts a separator sequence in between the elements of a sequence of sequences and concatenates the result.
+    Inserts a separator sequence in between the elements of a sequence of sequences and concatenates the prod_result.
     Also known as intercalate.
     join(", ", "["a", "bee", "cee"]) == "a, bee, cee" join([0, 0], [[1], [2], [3, 4]]) == [1, 0, 0, 2, 0, 0, 3, 4]